neverinfamous/R2-Manager-Worker/README.md

 ## ✨ Features

+- 🔎 **Cross-Bucket Search** - Search for files across all buckets with advanced filtering (NEW in v1.2.0)
 - 🪣 **Bucket Management** - Create, rename, and delete R2 buckets (with bulk delete support)
 - 📁 **Folder Management** - Create, rename, copy, move, and delete folders with hierarchical navigation
 - 📄 **File Management** - Rename files via right-click context menu with validation